bartelby/mpulse/README.md

 ~~~
 The server should start with no stack traces or error messages.
 You can test it by opening a browser on the same machine as the code is running on and navigating to http://localhost:8000/admin.
 You should see the Django administration dashboard.
 You should be able to administer Groups, Users and Members.
 Groups and Users are included by default in Django
 ## The Django Admin Dashboard ##
-Once the web server is running, First visit the Admin dashboard.
+Once the web server is running, visit the Admin dashboard.
 The default admin user name and password are 'mpulse/mpulse'.
 In a browser, enter the admin dashboard URL:
 ~~~
 http://localhost:8000/admin
 ~~~